uber/prototool/style/README.md

 option objc_class_prefix = "UTX";
 // The php_namespace is the same as the csharp_namespace, with "\\" substituted for ".".
 option php_namespace = "Uber\\Trip\\V1";
+// The ruby_package is the same as the csharp_namespace, with "::" substituted for ".".
+option ruby_package = "Uber::Trip::V1";
 ```

 While it is unlikely that a given organization will use all of these file options for their